 II.
 Breakfast at Tiffany’s [1958] by Truman Capote

 “What I’ve found does the most good is just to get into a taxi and go to Tiffany’s.
 It calms me down right away, the quietness and the proud look of it; nothing very bad could happen to you there, not with those kind men in their nice suits, and that lovely smell of silver and alligator wallets” (2001: 36, Capote).
-Capote’s novella is short, and both sweet and melancholy in a way.
+Capote’s novella is both sweet and melancholy.
 It is about Holly Golightly, a stylish, vivacious young woman, living and enjoying life in Manhattan, not even wanting to think of her past, while men who admire her continue to speculate and probe into her mysteries and the secrets to her success.
-It is an easy read, but no less fascinating for it.
-Continue reading “10 Great Novels set in New York, NY”
+It is an easy and shot read, but no less fascinating for it.
+Continue reading “10 Great Novels Set in New York City”